TimCares/MasterThesis/docs/thesis/methodology/data_and_preparation.typ

     table.hline(),
   ),
   caption: [Multimodal Dataset used for aligning Image and Text.
-The maximum text sequence length is, inspired by BEiT3, set to 64 tokens.
-The concat version of VG will therefore also have a maximum text sequence length of 64 tokens.], )<vl_dataset_summary>
+The maximum text sequence length is, inspired by BEiT3, set to 64 tokens.],
+)<vl_dataset_summary>

 - all captions are tokenized and encoded using the same GPT-2 byte-pair encoder as the text-only data
 - as usual, and done in BEiT, VLMo, and FLAVA, we prepend each caption with a start-of-sequence token and append an end-of-sequence token

+- it is important to note that we will only use Visual Genome in the first prelimary experiments, as we encountered problems when using it together with contrastive learning, which will be explained in section < TODO >

 - we use the same data augmentation as in the unimodal case for the images
   - that is, during training we apply random resized crop, followed by a random horizontal flip, followed by the imagenet normalization